 Known for my authenticity, transparency, and vulnerability, I unapologetically disrupt spaces to create change.
 I leverage my lived experiences and intersectional identities as a neurodivergent, visually impaired, the child of field workers, first-generation college student, queer, and physically disabled Latina to educate others on DEIAB: diversity, equity, inclusion, accessibility, and belonging.

 Identifying as a multipotentialite, I have many passions and I bring this uniqueness to all of my projects.

-- As an Instructional Designer, I empower learners to succeed by building inclusive and accessible solutions that are effective, engaging, and enjoyable.
+- As an Instructional Designer, I empower learners to succeed, producing inclusive and accessible learning solutions that are fun.
+(Yes, accessible content can be fun!)

-- As an Advocate, I talk openly and unfiltered about my intersectional identities, tackling “taboo” topics, and leveraging the power of my lived experiences.
+- As an advocate for disability and accessibility, I talk openly and unfiltered about my intersectional identities, tackling “taboo” topics, and leveraging the power of my lived experiences.

 - As a Coach, I celebrate individuality, nurture a growth mindset, and empower my clients to realign with their intentions.